AdamWatson91/webscraper/README.md

 * Include progress bar for infinite scroll
 * Amend max scroll argument to request for number of links to scrape.
 This will enable user more flexibility
 * Add ability to download multiple images
-* Add class for allrecipes.com for scraping
+* Add class for allrecipes.com for scraping in different ways (e.e.g infinite scroll or link based)
 * Add class for at least one other recipe website - others to follow
 * Scrape more data that will be useful e.g. review score a comments